Lothar Götz

 DIMENSIONS: 59.4 x 42 cm

-Barts Health NHS staff recieve a 10% discount on all editions
+Barts Health NHS staff recieve a 15% discount on all editions from October 2024 - January 2025

 Lothar Götz was first commissioned by Vital Arts in 2007 to create a billboard and painting entitled Pojagi – to mark the beginning of a major building programme at Barts Health NHS Trust.
 To celebrate the opening of new The Royal London Hospital in March 2012, Götz curated a unique print series for Vital Arts from the artist’s extensive portfolio of drawings.